alfred0017/Beats-MPU/README.md

 5. Frame 1 message: It all started with music
 6. Frame 2 message: Join the beats Army
 7. CTA messaging: Shop Now

+It seems that the github pages isn't loading properly.
+So, to use this web, download the files and then run the index.html to view its contents.

+Thank you!

+Regards,
+John Alfred S. Piñero
+Applicant